Susan Gast, Author

 Can I dry figs in the oven instead of a dehydrator?

 Yes, set your oven to the lowest temperature, typically around 135°F, and follow the same steps.
-Leave the oven door slightly open to allow moisture to escape.
+Leave the oven door slightly open to allow moisture to escape by using the handle of a wooden spoon to prop it open!

 Should I soak dried figs before using them in recipes?